 Adventure Awaits at Point Bonita Lighthouse in the Marin Headlands

-Point Bonita Lighthouse was originally built in 1855 on the cliffs above the present site.
-The light proved difficult for mariners to see at this location, so the lighthouse was moved to its current location in 1877, which necessitated the creation of a 118-foot, hand-dug tunnel for access.
-The bridge was built in the 1950s, and was designed to reflect the design of its nearby bigger sibling, the Golden Gate Bridge.
+The lighthouse was originally built in 1855 on the cliffs above the present site.
+The light proved difficult for mariners to see at this location, so it was moved to its current location in 1877, which necessitated the creation of a 118-foot, hand-dug tunnel for access.
+The suspension bridge was built in the 1950s, and was designed to reflect the form of its nearby bigger sibling, the Golden Gate Bridge.
 The lighthouse and fog horn are currently maintained and used by the United States Coast Guard, so it's still an actual functioning light station.
 Despite the presence of lighthouses at the Golden Gate, there were over 300 shipwrecks here in the 19th century.